bcgov/public-cloud-techdocs/docs/welcome/provision-a-project-set.md

 To do that you must meet the prerequisites for provisioning a Project Set outlined in our [onboarding documentation](https://digital.gov.bc.ca/cloud/services/public/onboard/).

-## Process to Request a Project Set
+## Process to request a Project Set

 1. Login to the [BC Platform Services Product Registry](https://registry.developer.gov.bc.ca/login)